claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 		- ChangeInCapacity
 		- ExactCapacity
 		- PercentChangeInCapacity
+### Lifecycle Hooks
+- Used to perform extra steps before creating or terminating an instance. **Example:**
+    - Install some extra software or do some checks (during pending state) before declaring the instance as "in service"
+    - Before the instance is terminated (terminating state), extract the log files
+- **Without lifecycle hooks, pending and terminating states are avoided**
+### Scaling Policies
-	- **Scaling Policies:**
+- **Simple Scaling**
+	- Scale to certain size on a CloudWatch alarm
-		- **Simple Scaling**: When a **CloudWatch alarm** is triggered(example CPU > 70%), then add 2 units or/and (example CPU < 30%), then remove 1
+	- **example:** **CloudWatch alarm** is triggered for CPU > 70%, then add 2 units or/and (example CPU < 30%), then remove 1
+- **Step Scaling**
-		- **Step Scaling:** Also scale when CloudWatch alarm are trigger but more granular control over how the ASG.
-You can define multiple **steps** in the scaling policy, where each step specifies different scaling actions based on specific ranges of the metric.
+	- Also scale when CloudWatch alarm are trigger but more granular control over how the ASG.
+	- You can define multiple **steps** in the scaling policy, where each step specifies different scaling actions based on specific ranges of the metric.
+- **Target Tracking Scaling**
+	- ASG maintains a CloudWatch metric and scale accordingly (automatically creates CW alarms)
-		- **Target Tracking Scaling:** **Example:** I want the average ASG CPU to stay at around 40%
+	-  **Example:** I want the average ASG CPU to stay at around 40%
+- **Predictive Scaling**
-		- **Predictive Scaling**: Triggers scaling by analyzing historical load data to detect daily or weekly patterns in traffic flows
+	- Triggers scaling by analyzing historical load data to detect daily or weekly patterns in traffic flows

 ***Extra:***
 ELB integration: An ELB can be attached to you Auto Scaling Group